Frequently Asked Questions

 1 Glascoe, F.P.
 (2000).
 Early detection of developmental and behavioral problems.
 Pediatrics in Review, 21(8), 272–280.

-Why isn’t there specific criteria on the questionnaire for parents to make the scoring less subjective?
+Why aren’t there specific criteria on the questionnaire for parents to make the scoring less subjective?

-Do we have to do both ASQ-3 and ASQ:SE-2?
+Do we have to do both the ASQ-3 and the ASQ:SE-2?